-Andy Paulden, Partner, and Ashley Casey, Audit Manager, of Brown Armstrong will present the June 30, 2018 audit results.
+On December 18, 2018, Brown Armstrong will present the June 30, 2018 audit results to the Audit Committee.
 The presentation will include the scope of work, the audit process, an overview of the significant risk and audit areas, and the results of the audit.